 We have an ever-growing and wide selection of costumes for men, women, and children in many sizes to accommodate almost everyone!
 Please contact us if you have any questions or concerns and we'll be happy to work with you to ensure everyone has a truly immersive experience!
 You should also feel free to bring your own costumes.
-We also have a costumer in Three Hills who would be happy to make you a custom costume to fit (contact Vicki at the Tickle Trunk).
+We work with a costumer in Three Hills who would be happy to make you a custom costume.

-For the 2020 season, due to COVOD-19, we will be using only our most easily washed costumes - as we will be laundering all costumes after each use.
-You can sign out your costume(s) and cloaks when you check in.
+For the 2021 season, due to COVOD-19, we will be using only our most easily washed costumes - as we will be laundering all costumes after each use.
+You will able able to get your costume(s) and cloaks when you check in.

 Is there cell services and WiFi?

 Because this is an immersive experience, we encourage our guests to "unplug" for their stay.
 We do encourage our guests to share their photos and experiences on social media.
 However, we do know life exists outside the Encampment.
 There is cell service on the property but no WiFi in the park.
-If you really need to use WiFi for work (or pleasure) there are several free WiFi zones in Three Hills.
+If you really need to use WiFi for work (or pleasure) or you can sign into our WiFi network near the Gate or in the Parking lot.
+There are also a couple of free WiFi zones in Three Hills.

 Do you host group events?